percona/percona-helm-charts/charts/gcp-marketplace/psmdb-operator/README.md

 ### Access the Percona Server for MongoDB service

-**Option 1:** If you run your Percona Server for MongoDB cluster behind a LoadBalancer, you can get the external IP of the MariaDB primary instance using the following command:
+**Option 1:** If you run your Percona Server for MongoDB cluster behind a LoadBalancer, you can get the external IP of the instance using the following command:

 ```shell
 EXTERNAL_IP-0=$(kubectl get svc ${APP_INSTANCE_NAME}-rs0-0 \